storj/storj/docs/blueprints/linux-setup.md

 - some linux users are reluctant to use snap
 - covering deb and rpm packaging would make us cover most used distributions
 - with proper packaging, we could directly be included in the distributions

 ## Implementation
 ### Debian package
 - create a storj debian git
-- Implement the debian package skeleton using dh-make-golang.
+- Implement the debian package skeleton using dh-make.
 It will create a debian directory that contains all the necessary files to generate the package using dpkg-buildpackage.
 Commit it to the storj debian git.
-- modify the `debian/rules` file to embed a `config.yaml` template file.
+- Modify the `debian/rules` file to embed a `config.yaml` template file and create a `/var/storagenode/bin` directory (where the binaries will be put).
+- Create the script that will check the storagenode and storagenode-updates latest available versions, download them, put them in the `/var/storagenode/bin`
 - create the `storj-storagenode` system user in the post-installation script (`debian/postinst`).
-It should own the storage directory.
+It should own the storage and the `/var/storagenode/bin` directories.
 - Implement a systemD service running storagenode binary.
 It will be installed by calling `dh_installsystemd` in `debian/rules`
     - https://vincent.bernat.ch/en/blog/2017-systemd-golang
     - https://vincent.bernat.ch/en/blog/2018-systemd-golang-socket-activation